abdul2801/Wifi_App/README.md

 - The app runs in the background, automatically logging you in whenever the network is detected.
 - You can view real-time logs of the app's activity in the Logcat viewer.

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README with any additional details specific to your project!